deepmedia/multiplatform-testing/readme.md

 }
 ```

-# Android Native targets
+# Android (JVM) targets

 ### Requirements

-A few things are required to test Android Native targets:
+A few things are required to test Android targets:

 1. A X64 host machine.
 The plugin *might* work properly on ARM, but this has not been tested yet.
    If it works (emulator runs), it is unlikely that X86-based binaries can be executed successfully.